mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 ![control plane panel in projection storer config page](img/projection_storer_control_plane.png)

-Below are provided three examples of how Control Plane settings can be configured for the Projection Storer service.
-These
+Below is provided an examples of how Control Plane settings can be configured for the Projection Storer service.
+In particular, this leverage a GRPC bidirectional stream as feedback loop, where both Fast Data _state_ and service _feedback_ transit over GRPC communication protocol.
-are:

-- GRPC feedback loop: both Fast Data _state_ and service _feedback_ transit over GRPC communication protocol.
-This is the **recommended** configuration, since it is better suited for this kind of inter-service communication and it does not require any additional external resource.
-- Kafka feedback loop: both Fast Data _state_ and service _feedback_ transit between services as Kafka messages
-- Kafka + GRPC feedback loop: Fast Data _state_ is read from a Kafka topic as a message while and service _feedback_ is sent directly to the Fast Data Control Plane instance via GRPC.

 <details><summary>Control Plane Configuration | GRPC feedback loop</summary>
-This configuration enables both state and feedback component to connect to the GRPC server on the Fast Data Control Plane instance.
+This configuration enables both state and feedback component to connect to the GRPC server on the Fast Data Control Plane Operator instance.
 <p>

 ```json